Cross Mission Media

 • •

-The Five Solas
+The Five Solas:

-The five solas are a set Latin phrases that encapsulate the biblical gospel.
+The five solas are a set of Latin phrases that encapsulate the biblical gospel.
 Sola, is Latin for “alone” or “only”.
 The five solas are still relevant today and are regarded as fundamental tenets concerning the doctrine of salvation:

 • Sola Scriptura: Scripture alone: 1 Peter 1:23 (MEV): 23 *for you have been born again, not from perishable seed, but imperishable, through the word of God which lives and abides forever.